beetrootpaul/beetpx-npm-init-game/initial-project-files/README.md

 ### `npm run tsc`

-Checks the project in term of its TypeScript types.
+Checks the project in terms of its TypeScript types.

 #### `npm run tsc:watch`